You are here

 Despite Industry claims that GM crops reduce the need for pesticides, the opposite has occurred.

-In Australia so far, only two GM crops are grown commercially, and these are Canola and Cottonseed.
+In Australia so far, only two GM crops are grown commercially, and these are Canola and Cotton which we eat as cottonseed oil, often labeled vegata

 Additives have always been used in food.
 Traditional ones are salt, sugar, spice, vinegar, smoke etc.